One Relationship that Is Rarely Restored

 Therefore, this is certainly one relationship where “an ounce of prevention is worth a pound of cure.”

-Here are four practical ways to prevent this kind of relational breakdown.
+Here are six practical ways to prevent this kind of relational breakdown.

 First, draw on the wisdom in books like Dangerous Calling, Pastors at Risk and Make Smart Choices, which provide invaluable insights and practical suggestions on how to avoid many of the attitudes and behaviors that damage leadership relationships.

-Fourth, if tensions develop in your leadership team, address them quickly, graciously and honestly, before they have time to grow into major problems.
-Renounce self-pity, denial and blame-shifting and get serious about removing the logs in your own eyes (see Introducing Relational Peacemaking).
-If you do not achieve complete restoration through your own efforts, seek conciliation assistance from one of RW360’s Certified RW Conciliators.
-This takes time, effort and money, but it can help your team fully reconcile, regain ministry vigor and display the redeeming power of the gospel, as described in Leadership Meltdown Leads to Amazing Reconciliation.
-As illustrated by this story, conciliation can help a leadership team resolve substantive issues such as theological differences, missional priorities, staff responsibilities and matters of personal preference, such as communication or worship styles.
+Sixth, when serious conflicts continue on your team, seek professional conciliation assistance.
+Professional conciliation takes takes time, effort and money, but it can help your team fully reconcile, regain ministry vigor and display the redeeming power of the gospel, as described in Leadership Meltdown Leads to Amazing Reconciliation.
+As this story illustrates, conciliation can not only restore personal relationships but also help a leadership team resolve substantive issues that triggered their tensions, such as theological differences, missional priorities, staff responsibilities and matters of personal preference, such as communication or worship styles.
+For more information on RW360’s professional conciliation services, click here.

 It will be hard for busy leaders to take these kinds of proactive steps.
 The tyranny of urgent tends to keep us from seeing future dangers and taking steps to avoid them.